jackrieger/core-1-interaction/lectures/libraries-and-apis/index.md

 [flickity.metafizzy.co](https://flickity.metafizzy.co/)

 Flickity is a touch-friendly, responsive carousel library.
-It's designed to create sliders that work well on desktop, tablets, and mobiles with easy-to-use features for scrolling through items:
+It's designed to create sliders that work well on many devices and browsers, with easy-to-use features for scrolling through items:

 {%
   include figure.html